Last Updated November, 2021

 Overview: Kyiv in summer is usually hot with moderate humidity.
 Yet, summer is this time of the year that is most popular with tourists.
 It is usually characterized by warm days and cool nights but days can be very hot and staying inside without AC is tough.

 It can rain from time to time but usually, rain is quick and short.
 Within a couple of hours, the asphalt becomes dry again due to the bright sun.
 After the rain though, the level of humidity rises, and the air gets sticky and stuffy.
 On those days, I often get SE Asia on my mind.
-Because it can get really humid.
+Because it can get really, really humid.

 As for August, it’s one of the most interesting months since it becomes either too hot or, on the contrary, quite cool.
-It all depends on a year.
+It all depends on the year.
 The amount of precipitation in August decreases slightly.

 What to do:

 Let’s face the reality, the busiest time in Kyiv is July and August.
 During this period, the city hosts the largest number of festivals and concerts of world stars.
-Many Ukrainians as well as foreign tourists enjoy visiting the city during the summer breaks.
+Many Ukrainians, as well as foreign tourists, enjoy visiting the city during the summer breaks.

 So what you can do?
 You can (and should) definitely visit one of the festivals, check the city’s street art scene, drink liters of coffee and eat dozens of Ukrainian pierogi in one of many quirky restaurants, go to the beach or outside pool, sightsee, take city tours and walk until you drop.

 Some of the most popular things to do in Kyiv in summer include water activities and relaxation on the water, renting a yacht, or going for a walk on a motorboat on the Dnipro river.
+Another thing which you can do is to rent a car in Kyiv and go on one of the day trips.

 Also, in summer, the nation celebrates the most significant public holidays – Constitution Day (on June 28th) and Independence Day (on August 24th).
 Two or three days before the holidays are always packed with people, there are tons of events and concerts are happening around the city.